 That’s zero for two.
 The odds are not in our favor.

-Sex in Cinema: A New Approach for Christian Discernment in a Pornified Culture is a paradigm-shattering exploration of the Christian’s forgotten duty when engaging with popular culture.
+Personal Purity Isn't Enough is a paradigm-shattering exploration of the Christian’s forgotten duty when engaging with popular culture.
 This course is the first and only of its kind—eschewing a self-centered legalism on the one hand and a freedom-toting licentiousness on the other.

 If you’re ready to forever change how you view entertainment, for the glory of God and the good of your neighbor, this course is for you.

 Praise for Personal Purity Isn't Enough